This scrumptious and easy Pecan Pie Bark is so additive and great for gift giving. You’ll want to make several batches.

 - Preheat oven to 350 degrees.

 - Line a 15.25 x 10.25 inch cookie sheet with foil.
 Lightly butter the foil.
 Fit the graham crackers in the bottom of the cookie sheet, breaking or trimming them if needed to make them fit.

 - Add the butter, brown sugar, pecans and salt to a medium saucepan.
 Bring to a boil over medium heat.
 Boil for two minutes, stirring constantly, and remove from heat.
+Add vanilla and mix.
 Immediately pour the hot mixture over the graham crackers.
 Using an offset spatula, spread the mixture to the edges of pan, covering all the graham crackers with the mixture.
 Make sure the pecans are evenly distributed.

 - Bake for approximately10 minutes until mixture is bubbling up on top.